Through her fine art photography, Cruder conveys the story of a woman in the 1970s torn between her call to action and call to motherhood

 Not only does she evoke confidence in women through her conceptual art, but she also applies this method to her commercial work.
 Despite what that agent said years ago, she’s staying true to herself and trusting the process, which is why her work stands out.
 HERSTORY is an extension of Jana Cruder just like all of her artwork.
 Everything she creates crafts a story only she can tell.

 “This work is conceptual, but in my other commercial work, women look beautiful, confident, intriguing [and] there’s a story,” says Cruder.
 “They’re iconic and that’s the way I want to stay.”

 She continues.
 “From this exhibit and from all of my artwork, I hope people see a part of themselves that maybe they haven’t given themselves permission to fully accept and to realize that other people feel that way.
 Or I hope they ask more questions.”

-HERSTORY, a pop-up gallery, will be on display from Monday, April 11 to Friday, May 6 at SoHo Lofts located on 900 S. Las Vegas Blvd.
-By appointment, the gallery will be open Wednesday from 1 p.m. to 4:30 p.m. and Friday from 11 p.m. to 4 p.m.
+HERSTORY, will be on display from Monday, April 11 to Friday, May 6 at SoHo Lofts located on 900 S. Las Vegas Blvd.
+By appointment, the gallery will be open Wednesday from 1 p.m. to 4:30 p.m. and Friday from 11 a.m. to 4 p.m.
 Visit R. Cline Arts for more details.